Why a Doctoral Programme in Governance?

 Which networks can I access at the Hertie School?

 The Hertie School has an international network that spans academic and professional realms.
-In Berlin, the Hertie School has close ties with institutions such as the Free University, the Wissenschaftszentrum Berlin, the Humboldt University, or the Postdam Center for Climate Change.
-Outside Germany, the Schools has dual degree study programmes with the London School of Economics, Sciences Po, Bocconi University, and Columbia University in New York; and exchanges with Georgetown, UCLA, Singapore, Tokyo, Beijing, and Cairo, among others.
+In Berlin, the Hertie School has close ties with institutions such as the Freie Universität, the Berlin Social Science Center (WZB), the Humboldt-Universität, or the Postdam Center for Climate Change.
+Outside Germany, the School has dual degree study programmes with the London School of Economics, Sciences Po, Bocconi University, and Columbia University in New York; and exchanges with Georgetown, UCLA, Singapore, Tokyo, Beijing, and Cairo, among others.
 What is more, the School has excellent networks with governments and many national and international agencies, NGOs, and corporations.

 Do I have to move to Berlin?